What is an Easy Access Cash ISA?

 Fixed Rate ISAs

-Many savers considering Easy Access ISAs also explore Fixed Rate ISAs for guaranteed returns.
+Savers looking for more certainty over flexibility may also consider Fixed Rate ISAs, which offer a fixed interest rate for a set period.
 The Cambridge offers a range of Fixed Rate ISAs for savers who prioritise certainty over flexibility.

 Our fixed rate cash ISAs are available over different terms, with a minimum deposit of £500 and interest paid annually, on 31st December and at maturity.